 Another successful campaign was completed and I decided to extend my stay for an extra week so I could go snowboarding in Hakuba Valley in the Japan Alps.

 From Japan, I continued my travels to Queensland, Australia in February 2020 to participate in a beach clean-up which was hosted by Corona Beer and Parley TV in the Whitsundays.

 Our aim was to bring awareness to the threat of marine plastic pollution in Australia and what we can do as individuals to help save our oceans around the world for a better future.

 I was super grateful to be a part of this campaign and also had the chance to meet some really inspiring people.

 After the campaign in the Whitsundays, I traveled to the Gold Coast and spent some quality time with my family and friends for a few weeks.

 I was due to fly out to South Africa in March 2020 for a month-long trip which was going to be one of my biggest projects yet, and then BOOM, a global pandemic shook the world by surprise and this kept me in the country.

-I was pretty bummed that I couldn’t continue my travels overseas, but instead, I spent the majority of 2020 traveling in a campervan exploring more of my home country.
+I was pretty bummed that I couldn’t continue my travels overseas, but I was grateful to be safe, and I spent the majority of 2020 traveling in a campervan exploring more of my home country.

-As I mentioned earlier, my ultimate goal with this blog is to inspire and motivate others to embark on an unforgettable journey of their own, because after all, an investment in travel is an investment in yourself.
+As I mentioned earlier, my ultimate goal with this blog is to inspire and encourage others to embark on an unforgettable journey of their own, because after all, an investment in travel is an investment in yourself.